-The inter-state power contestation compels the states in international arena to adopt different coercive and non-coercive tools and techniques to ensure their supremacy against another state.
-There is no denying the fact that in such an anarchic world system, the state which has more power would always use the same to further the interest of country and in the process undermines national interests of other states.
-The theoretical lens of realism and more specifically offensive realism best explains the ongoing maritime power contestation between U.S. and China in Indo-Pacific.
-In the maritime power contestation of rising power (China) and established power (US), the US is appearing to be a be powerful state which is protecting her national maritime interest in the Indo-Pacific, but at the cost of undermining national interest of China (Ellsworth et all., 2000).
-Thus, the offensive realist lens as propagated by Mearsheimer can be seen as explaining the maritime power contestation between the two power houses of anarchic international system.
+The interstate power contestation compels the states in the international arena to adopt different coercive and non-coercive tools and techniques to ensure their supremacy against another state.
+There is no denying the fact that in such an anarchic world system, the state that has more power would always use the same to further the interests of the country and in the process undermine the national interests of other states.
+The theoretical lens of realism, and more specifically offensive realism, best explains the ongoing maritime power contestation between the U.S. and China in the Indo-Pacific.
+In the maritime power contestation of rising power (China) and established power (US), the US is appearing to be a powerful state which is protecting its national maritime interest in the Indo-Pacific, but at the cost of undermining the national interest of China (Ellsworth et al., 2000).
+Thus, the offensive realist lens as propagated by Mearsheimer can be seen as explaining the maritime power contestation between the two powerhouses of the anarchic international system.

-On the other hand, China is trying to safeguard against her energy needs passing through the Sea Lines of Communication (SLOC) running close to mainland China, thus acting within the sphere of his perimeter of security, not undermining any other state's national maritime interest.
-Hence, it can be said that China's strategy is in line with the Waltz Defensive realist lens.
-China, in the process, is trying to survive by maximizing her security near her maritime borders/ Exclusive Economic Zone (EEZ) (Waltz, 1979).
-Though, China is also seeking power in the international system, yet the same is not being attempted at the cost of another state.
-China is extending perimeter of security at a very slow pace including construction/ conversion of artificial islands, thus fitting into definition of defensive realist lens, as spelled out by Waltz.
-There are maritime challenges in shape of Malacca Dilemma and others, yet China is applying elements of national power in a thoughtful and strategically considered manner, thus accruing an extended perimeter of security in line with maritime national interests (Zhang, 2011) amidst ongoing maritime power conflict with the US.
+On the other hand, China is trying to safeguard against its energy needs passing through the Sea Lines of Communication (SLOC) running close to mainland China, thus acting within the sphere of its perimeter of security, not undermining any other state's national maritime interest.
+Hence, it can be said that China's strategy is in line with the Waltz Defensive Realist lens.
+China, in the process, is attempting to secure its interests by maximizing its security near its maritime borders/ Exclusive Economic Zone (EEZ) (Waltz, 1979).
+Though China is also seeking power in the international system, it is not attempting to do so at the cost of another state.
+China is extending the perimeter of its security at a very slow pace, including the construction/ conversion of artificial islands, thus fitting into the definition of the defensive realist lens, as outlined by Waltz.
+There are maritime challenges, such as the Malacca Dilemma, yet China is applying elements of national power in a thoughtful and strategically considered manner, thereby accruing an extended perimeter of security in line with its maritime national interests (Zhang, 2011), amidst ongoing maritime power conflicts with the US.